Regardless of your Grainfather Brewing Unit, if you have a stuck mash see below:

-Give the grain bed a gentle stir with your paddle; consider adding 1-2 handfuls of rice or oat hulls if you don't have these on hand,. uncrushed barley malt will work but will add some colour and may add a small amount of fermentable to your wort;
+- Consider adding 1-2 handfuls of rice or oat hulls to your mash.
+If you don't have these on hand,. uncrushed barley malt will work, though it will add some colour and may add a small amount of fermentable to your wort;

 If you don't fix a stuck mash it will likely lead to a stuck sparge.

 To help ensure that this does not occur in a future brew session, look to decrease your grain crush on your next batch.
 A stuck/slow mash is likely caused by a large portion of the grain bill being powdery or too finely crushed.